Skip to main content

 • Not renew a tenant’s lease without giving any reason after it expires.

-• Evict a tenant for not observing the lease terms.
+• Evict a renter for not observing the lease terms.

-• Require tenants to pay a security deposit before moving in.
+• Require renters to pay a security deposit before moving in.

 • Terminate a periodic lease after proper notification.

-• Penalize a tenant for breaking a fixed-term lease for a legally unjustifiable reason.
+• Penalize a resident for breaking a fixed-term lease for a legally unjustifiable reason.

 • Raise rent.

-• Enter the unit for things like maintenance, inspections, and property showings.
+• Enter the unit for things like maintenance, inspections, and showings.

 The list of responsibilities for Florida landlords includes the following.